hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 [options]
 # 1 is the only version, as of writing
 version = 1
-# Quick is the default hash.
+# 'quick' is the default hash.
 Other options: xxh32, xxh64 (better hashes, but slower)
 # ALL hashes will change if you change this option, so pick one at the beginning and stick with it.
-hash = quick
+hash = xxh64
+ignoreAddress="true"

 # By default, a file with .png at the end of the hash is used.
 # Override below to share filenames or use custom filenames.